Season Summary: 2019

 Williamstown VFLW player Sophie Van de Heuvel was drafted to AFLW side Geelong with pick number 2 in the national draft, while Michael Gibbons (Carlton), Ben Cavarra (Western Bulldogs), and Lachie Schultz and Brett Bewley (Fremantle) were picked up in the AFL draft.

-2015 premiership defender Peter Faulks retired after 94 games at Williamstown over 8 seasons and 112 VFL games in total.
+2015 premiership defender Peter Faulks transferred to Echuca after 94 games at Williamstown over 8 seasons and 112 VFL games in total, in addition to three years on Fremantle's AFL list.
 Peter was also a VFL representative and made the VFL team of the year.
-Lachie George also departed due to work committments, while Daylan Kempster (Sunbury), Jordan Jomes (coach of Ocean Grove), Lachie Knight and Fletcher Carroll all returned to community football, although Carroll later found his way to Coburg.
+Lachie George also departed due to work committments, while Daylan Kempster (Sunbury), Jordan Jones (coach of Ocean Grove), Lachie Knight and Fletcher Carroll all returned to community football, although Carroll later found his way to Coburg.

-New recruits for 2019 included Sam McLarty (Collingwood VFL), Ben Kennedy (40 AFL games with Collingwood and Melbourne), Mitch Hibberd (4 AFL games with North Melbourne) and 2015 premiership player Nick Sing returned after a year with Collingwood VFL.
+New recruits for 2019 included Sam McLarty (Collingwood VFL), Ben Kennedy (40 AFL games with Collingwood and Melbourne), Mitch Hibberd (4 AFL games with North Melbourne), Coburg's 2017 best and fairest winner, Liam Hunt, as well as Lions teammate, Nick Mellington.
+Joel Ottavi also joined from Essendon VFL and 2015 premiership player Nick Sing returned after a year with Collingwood VFL.

 Highlights of the round 1 night game at Williamstown against Port Melbourne can be viewed by clicking on this link or copying and pasting the link into your web browser: